nexusdev/elastic-ethereum/README.md

 In order to configure Elastic Ethereum copy config/default.js to config.production.js and edit the connection configuration if necessary.

-For each contract you want to watch you need to add a key to the contracts configuration.
-The key is just an identifier.
-The value is an object with two fields. `address` is the address of the Ethereum contract that will have its events watched. `index` is the name of the Elasticsearch index that will be used.
+Each contract you want to index needs to be added to the `contracts` section of the configuration.
+Each contract has two fields:

+* `address` is the address of the Ethereum contract that will have its events watched.
+* `index` is the name of the Elasticsearch index that will be used.

 Copy config/template.callbacks.js to config/`contract_key`.callbacks.js and customize the callbacks.